Privacy Notice: Your information, your rights

 Article 6(1)(e) - Necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller

-Should you have any further queries on the uses of your information, please speak to one of the following:
+Should you have any further queries on the uses of your information, please speak or contact to one of the following:

 Your healthcare professional